-Another hot topic area is in regard to assets that were owned prior to the marriage.
+Another hot topic area is in regard to divorce split of assets that were owned prior to the marriage.
 In most cases, any assets owned by the individual prior to the marriage remain their property.
 There are some cases where this may not apply.
 Your attorney will review the facts surrounding these assets and protect your rights to keep them if they qualify as personal.

 The Negotiations Process

 It is very important that both parties try to enter the negotiations process with open minds and their emotions set on the side.
-You and your attorney both understand that this is a very difficult time for you and that emotions are weighing very heavily on the entire process.
+You and your Divorce attorney both understand that this is a very difficult time for you and that emotions are weighing very heavily on the entire process.
 However, going into these negotiations with a positive attitude will allow the process to go more easily on you and help bring this situation to a close.